 The Company reserves the right to refuse any Subscription request at any time in the interest of the Company and its Shareholders, if the Board of Directors believes that exceptional circumstances constitute compelling reasons for doing so.
+The allotment of Shares is conditional upon receipt of subscription monies.
+Any confirmation statement and any monies returnable to the Investor will be retained by the Company pending clearance of remittance.

 The Company may, from time to time, reach a size above which it may, in the view of the Company, become difficult to manage in an optimal manner.
 If this occurs, no new Shares in the Company will be issued by the Company.
-Shareholders should contact their local Robeco Distributor or the Company to enquire on opportunities for ongoing Subscriptions (if any).
+Shareholders should contact their local Robeco distributor or the Company to enquire on opportunities for ongoing Subscriptions (if any).

 Shares will only be issued in registered form.
-The ownership of registered Shares will be established by an entry in the Register of shareholders maintained by the Registrar.
-The Investor will receive confirmation of the entry in the register of Shareholders signed by the Registrar.
+The Investor will receive confirmation of the entry in the Register of Shareholders signed by the Registrar.
+The ownership of registered Shares will be established by an entry in the Register of Shareholders maintained by the Registrar.
+All Shares of the Company must be fully paid up.